Shared Ownership

 Who is responsible for repairs of my Shared Ownership home?

 All repairs and maintenance to the home are your responsibility, regardless of the share you own.
 Most brand new homes come with a one year warranty period for defects and a longer warranty to cover any structural problems caused by poor workmanship.
-The housing provider you buy from can explain the warranties available on the home you want to buy.

 Can I decorate my Shared Ownership home?